 Before I go to sleep, I set out $2.00 on the desk.
-When I get up to open the door, I grab the money and have it in my hand.
+When I get up to open the door for breakfast room service, I grab the money and have it in my hand.

-It’s so nice to have breakfast in your robe rather than table service in the main dining room or fighting Lido Buffet traffic at 8am.
+It’s so nice to have breakfast in your robe rather than table service in the main dining room or fighting Lido Buffet traffic jams at 8am.
 Happy cruising!

 Please Pin and Share!